sdarlington/sdarlington.github.io/content/posts/2010-07-22-delicious-debrief-4.md

 ### Coming tomorrow

 With most of the hard work finished I just had to [make sure it really worked](http://www.zx81.org.uk/computing/opinion/delicious-debrief-5.html), and then sit back and analyse what went wrong.
+[^1]: Don’t worry, I wasn’t looking at what password you were typing.
+[^2]: We’re using an iPhone here so we can assume that the user is not using Internet Explorer.
+[^3]: I’ve got this working in the development version of Yummy now.
+I’m still not sure where the problem was.